Do you eat fruits and vegetables on a daily basis?

 Well, neither is harvesting honey.
 You simply go in and remove honey from a frame that has comb built within it.
 The key is to make sure that you don’t take too much.
 Bees will collect and collect if the resources are there.
 They are the original preppers.

-So that means that they have plenty to share because honey won’t go bad.
+That means that they have plenty to share because honey won’t go bad.
 In short, it isn’t harming the bees as long as you leave them with a good amount to make it through winter.
 Yet, if they are backyard bees, they’ll have honey plus fondant to up their chances of surviving the cold season.

 3. You Can Homestead with Bees